Kami Watch Over Me Series - Table of Contents

 Good times.
 Maybe they’ll put it up on display.

-I went on to Tenryuji Temple, but this was probably the worst and least remembered temple on my trip.
+I went on to Tenryuji, but this was probably the worst and least remembered temple on my trip.

 I balked and didn’t even go in once I saw this sign: